-This is an obvious one for most places, in particular, South America where walking around on your own is just not done – for men or women.
+This is an obvious one for most places, in particular, South America where walking around on your own at night is just not done – for men or women.
 Most places during the day are perfectly fine but double check with your hotel or hostel if you are unsure.
 Be wary in and around bus stations, airports and busy tourist areas as thieves and pickpockets prey on tired, disorientated tourists who have just arrived in town.

 Volunteer in Peru

 If you are planning to travel for several weeks in Peru, volunteering in Peru can be a great way to settle into life in the country.
 Work exchange programs like Worldpackers and Workaway list hundreds of volunteer placements where you can find work in hostels, with families, on farms – basically anything you can think of!
 You usually work for 5 or 6 days a week for a few hours a day in exchange for a bed and food.

 I’ve teamed up with Worldpackers to offer all Travel Lovers a $20 discount, which means you only need to pay $29 USD for a full year’s verified membership.
 Once you are a verified member you can apply to and message all the hosts on Worldpackers and volunteer all over the world.
 What are you waiting for?!
 Read more about travelling the world for free, or get your discount here!